Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 If your card reading reveals that a treasure is here, it is lying on the bone table.

 If your card reading indicates an encounter with [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd]] in this area, he is sitting comfortably at one end of the table, holding the skull of a long-dead foe.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd]] in this area, he is sitting comfortably at one end of the table, holding the skull of a long-dead foe.

 ### K68.
 Guards' Run